Building an Online Store

 To begin, creating the store is not the challenge it used to be.
 These days the "development part" is pretty easy.
 There are thousands of web hosts now that offer a free, built-in shopping cart when you pay them to host your site.

 Heck, you can even use Paypal.com for free!
 All you do is sign up and paste some HTML code into your website and Voila....you've got an instant online shopping cart.

 Paypal handles the credit card transactions while depositing the profits into your bank account.
 (They take a small percentage of every order, of course).

-And if you use WordPress to build your site, there are plugins you can use to setup your shopping cart.
+And if you use WordPress to build your site, there are plugins (many of them are free) you can use to setup your shopping cart.